tmcgilchrist/ghuntley/content/lately.md

 {{< tweet 1026875224107536385 >}}

 # what I've done so far this year
+- Spoke at NDC Sydney [about the importance of sustainability in open-source](https://ghuntley.com/talks/ndc-sydney-2018/).
-- Refactored homelab infrastructure and now using proxmox/kvm.
+- Refactored homelab infrastructure from proxmox/kvm to esxi.
 - Rolled my own k8 cluster the hard way from source code.
 Submitted a few pull requests to k8 and got em merged.